NomicFoundation/hardhat/docs/guides/create-task.md

 task("BAD", "This task is broken", async () => {
   setTimeout(() => {
     throw new Error(
-      "This tasks' action returned a promise that resolved before I was thrown" );
+      "This task's action returned a promise that resolved before I was thrown" );
   }, 1000);
 });